Your APERS Pension — What You Should Know About Non-Tradable Sovereign Debt

 Arkansas law requires state retirement systems to invest and manage assets solely in the interest of members and beneficiaries, based only on “pecuniary factors” — those expected to materially affect risk or return.
 APERS policy mirrors this duty and incorporates the prudent-investor rule, emphasizing care, skill, diversification, liquidity, and documented due diligence.

-The question for APERS is not political: it is whether a sizable, relatively illiquid Israel Bonds position is the best available option on risk-return and liquidity, compared with other fixed-income choices that meet the same credit and duration needs.
+The question for APERS is not political: it is whether a sizable, relatively illiquid sovereign bond position is the best available option on risk-return and liquidity, compared with other fixed-income choices that meet the same credit and duration needs.

 Here’s what the record shows:

-- The authorization was fast-tracked.
-In May 2025, the APERS Investment Subcommittee unanimously advanced a $25–50 million Israel Bonds resolution, with the authorization later referenced in the September 10, 2025 Board packet.
+• The authorization was fast-tracked.
+In May 2025, the APERS Investment Subcommittee unanimously advanced a $25–50 million sovereign bond resolution, with the authorization later referenced in the September 10, 2025 Board packet.

-- A state official with no investment authority arranged the pitch meetings.
-On April 11, 2025, State Auditor Dennis Milligan, through his office, scheduled four meetings in 18 minutes — arranging back-to-back sessions for Israel Bonds sales executives with the heads of APERS, ATRS, and the Treasury, all in the Auditor’s Capitol office (Room 230).
+• A state official with no investment authority arranged the pitch meetings.
+On April 11, 2025, State Auditor Dennis Milligan, through his office, scheduled four meetings in 18 minutes — arranging back-to-back sessions for the bond issuer’s sales executives with the heads of APERS, ATRS, and the Treasury, all in the Auditor’s Capitol office (Room 230).
 The Auditor has no investment authority over any of these funds.
 (See evidence finding 3e) A thank-you email to APERS staff praised their “kind hospitality” and pitched follow-up meetings, while a separate email to the APERS director used the $20 million Treasury purchase as sales leverage.
-Within weeks, the Treasury bought $20 million more and both pension funds approved large Israel Bonds allocations.
+Within weeks, the Treasury bought $20 million more and both pension funds approved large sovereign bond allocations.

-- The Treasurer’s own staff recommended against it.
-A late-2024 internal memo from Pulley advised holding off on new Israel Bonds because major rating agencies had downgraded Israel’s credit, signaling higher risk.
+• The Treasurer’s own staff recommended against it.
+A late-2024 internal memo from Pulley advised holding off on new purchases of these bonds because major rating agencies had downgraded the issuing country’s credit, signaling higher risk.

-- APERS chose no external oversight.
+• APERS chose no external oversight.
 CIO Carlos Borromeo stated: “APERS intent is to purchase the bonds directly.
 Staff opinion is that there is not a need to incur management fees.”
-This means APERS has no independent investment manager reviewing its Israel Bonds position — unlike ATRS, which hired Reams Asset Management.
+This means APERS has no independent investment manager reviewing its sovereign bond position — unlike ATRS, which hired Reams Asset Management.
 The absence of external oversight makes the lack of independent credit analysis even more concerning.

-- APERS routed press inquiries to the Auditor’s office.
-When a journalist asked APERS for comment on the Israel Bonds investments, Executive Director Amy Fecher forwarded the inquiry to Jason Brady at the Auditor’s office — not to APERS’s own communications staff.
+• APERS routed press inquiries to the Auditor’s office.
+When a journalist asked APERS for comment on the sovereign bond investments, Executive Director Amy Fecher forwarded the inquiry to Jason Brady at the Auditor’s office — not to APERS’s own communications staff.
 The pension system’s response to public accountability questions was coordinated through the same office that had arranged the investment.

-- The Stephens Inc. connection.
-When APERS staff finally moved to establish contact with Israel Bonds in July 2025, the CIO routed the request through Seth Middleton at Stephens Inc. — APERS’s investment consultant.
+• The Stephens Inc. connection.
+When APERS staff finally moved to establish contact with the bond issuer in July 2025, the CIO routed the request through Seth Middleton at Stephens Inc. — APERS’s investment consultant.
 It remains unclear whether Stephens provided any independent assessment of the investment.

-- Press analysis raises questions.
-Reporting has noted that Israel Bonds often offer lower yields and less liquidity than many higher-rated alternatives, and explicitly asked: “So why Israeli bonds?” — underscoring the need for a clear financial rationale.
+• Press analysis raises questions.
+Reporting has noted that these bonds often offer lower yields and less liquidity than many higher-rated alternatives.
+From the public record, the Arkansas Times explicitly asked: “So why Israeli bonds?” — underscoring the need for a clear financial rationale.

-APERS leadership has stated that the Israel Bonds investment “follows all applicable state statutes and will result in a good outcome for the members and retirees of APERS.”
+APERS leadership has stated that the sovereign bond investment “follows all applicable state statutes and will result in a good outcome for the members and retirees of APERS.”
 If that’s true, a transparent, side-by-side financial analysis is the surest way to confirm it — and members have every right to see one.

 For the full timeline, source quotes, and legal analysis, see our evidence page.